brooklynrail/brooklynrail-platform/content/events/2020/07/thelma-golden-and-glenn-lowry-with-helen-lee.md

 ---
 title: Thelma Golden and Glenn Lowry with Helen Lee
-summary: Director and and Curator of The Studio Museum in Harlem, Thelma Golden, and the Director of MoMA, Glenn Lowry, will be in a conversation led by Rail board member, Helen Lee.
+summary: Director and Curator of The Studio Museum in Harlem, Thelma Golden, and the Director of MoMA, Glenn Lowry, will be in a conversation led by Rail board member, Helen Lee.
 We'll conclude with a poetry reading.
 people:
   - person: thelma-golden
     event_bio: "Thelma Golden is Director and Chief Curator of The Studio Museum in